-The leaders of the Cancer Population Science Program at Norris Cotton Cancer Cener are James Sargent, MD, Brock Christenson, PhD, and Tracy Onega, PhD, MS, MA.
+The leaders of the Cancer Population Science Program at Norris Cotton Cancer Center are Brock Christensen, PhD and Carrie Colla, PhD.
 This research program, located at Dartmouth-Hitchcock Medical Center in Lebanon, NH, is one of four foundational research programs at Norris Cotton Cancer Center.

 This active research program has monthly meetings to discuss members’ research findings, grant ideas, and potential collaborations, and to host outside speakers on Cancer Population Sciences themes.
-Annually, the members of Cancer Population Sciences Program gather for a retreat to discuss ongoing research, to strategize about larger multidisciplinary projects and to identify new areas for collaborative work.
+Annually, the members of the Cancer Population Sciences Program gather for a retreat to discuss ongoing research, strategize about larger multidisciplinary projects, and identify new areas for collaborative work.

 Academic life at Dartmouth includes a multitude of opportunities to discuss common scientific interests with others.
 For example, the Integrative Biology Symposium has recently focused on epigenetics, obesity, global health, the microbiome, and big data in the life sciences.
 Similarly, a number of Dartmouth seminar series are enriched by the participation of Cancer Epidemiology members, including Genomics Grand Rounds, the Biostatistics Seminar Series, the Molecular and Systems Biology Seminar Series, the Children’s Environmental Health and Disease Prevention Seminar Series, and the Biological Sciences Department Seminars, among others.

-The program fosters development of new funding opportunities such as the COBRE Center for Molecular Epidemiology, the Children’s Environmental Health and Disease Prevention Research Center, and collaborative R01/U01 applications.
+The program fosters the development of new funding opportunities such as the COBRE Center for Molecular Epidemiology, the Children’s Environmental Health and Disease Prevention Research Center, and collaborative R01/U01 applications.
 Recent recruitment to increase the program’s strength includes Michael Passarelli, Megan Romano, and Erika Moen.
 All of these investigators have been or are currently funded through the COBRE grant.

 CPS members have teaching, mentoring, and leadership roles in graduate training programs at the Geisel School of Medicine, including the program in Quantitative Biomedical Sciences (QBS), and The Dartmouth Institute’s (TDI) graduate programs.
 Their courses include:

 - Brock Christensen – CANB: Applied Biostatistics and Cancer Biology Journal Club

 - Diane Gilbert-Diamond – QBS: Foundations of Epidemiology I

-- Jiang Gui – QBS: Methods of Statistical Learning for Big Data, Biostatistics Journal club, PEMM: Biostatistics
+- Jiang Gui – QBS: Methods of Statistical Learning for Big Data, Biostatistics Journal club, CANB: Applied Biostatistics

 - Saeed Hassanpour – QBS: Machine Learning and Natural Language Processing, Bioinformatics Journal Club